vnagel/auto-youtube-downloader/README.md

 * Bugs
   * Chrome sometimes loses focus on first search.
 Possible fix: Search screen (not window) for search bar and click instead of using Ctrl + l
   * Ctrl + Alt + r doesn't always close all windows
-  * Scipt sometimes stops when saving video
+  * Script sometimes stops when saving video
   * Test network stream error logging
 * Enhancements
-  * Make cancelling input dialog reload script
+  * Make canceling input dialog reload script
   * Handle saving video when name already exists in directory.
 Have user specify overwrite or skip at start of script?
   * Reload or ExitApp when error occurs
   * Add checks for windows off screen before clicking.
 Add error logs for this.